Mpdreamz/atom-autocomplete-plus-async/README.md

 NOTE: This is fork, `autocomplete+` was adjusted to make it work fine with `autocomplete-haxe` package(by switching to async providers + show completion on dot).
 You can find original repository at https://github.com/saschagehlich/autocomplete-plus

+NOTE: This is a fork of the fork so that we can depend on a published npm module instead of git:// linksin [atom sharper](https://github.com/Mpdreamz/atom-sharper) which appears to be problematic on windows

 [View the changelog](https://github.com/saschagehlich/autocomplete-plus/blob/master/CHANGELOG.md)

 View and insert possible completions in the editor while typing